Greginkansas/-openhab-openhab1wiki/PLCLogo-Binding.md

 The configuration pattern for `Contact` and `Switch` items is
 `plclogo=”<instancename>:<memorylocation>.<maskbit>”`

-And configuration pattern of `Number` items will be
+Configuration pattern of `Number` items will be
 `plclogo=”<instancename>:<memorylocation>”`

-Find examples below.
+Some examples are listed below.

 # Binding Configuration in openhab.cfg
 plclogo:<plcname>.host= `IP` address of the LOGO!
 PLC